bioXgeo/geodiv/cran-comments.md

 "Uses the superseded package: snow."
 We use 'parallel' for all parallel operations, but 'parallel' depends on 'snow for some functions.
 We now include 'snow' because a user reported that it showed up as a warning during installation.

-This update fixes minor issues with function documentation, simplifies the vignette, and fixes an error with a variable name in the vignette.
-We also updated the dependencies to include 'snow.'
+This update fixes an issue with a failed download in the vignette by adding a longer timeout argument.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.